Requirements and quality development

 The Statutory Requirements set out the standards childcare settings must adhere to, to maintain compliance and registration.
 The

-Early Years Statutory Requirements will support settings caring for children from birth to school entry age.
+Early Years Statutory Requirements which is currently being updated, will support settings caring for children from birth to school entry age.
 The

 Childhood Statutory Requirements will support settings caring for children from three to 12 years of age.
 The